Glacier Kayaking & HIKing expedition in western greenland

 DISKO Bay - a unesco world Heritage site

 This is our yearly kayaking & hiking trip in one of Greenland’s most unique arctic environments.
-We go to Disko Bay which is a UNESCO World Heritage site, kayak among incredible icebergs, hike to the ice cap, admire whales and enjoy the magical light of the midnight sun.
+We go to Disko Bay which is a UNESCO World Heritage site, kayak among huge icebergs, hike to the ice cap, whale watch and enjoy the magical light of the midnight sun.

 The duration will be 16 days which include travel from the UK.
 To maximise the time, the trip will take place over 3 weekends and 2 weeks, meaning participants only need 2 weeks off work.

 The trip is challenging and participants will undergo two 3 day weekends to prepare and train for the expedition.
 The dates & place are to be confirmed in August 2018.
 We will focus on training in kayaking, camp management and expedition organising.

 This expedition is an opportunity to paddle in a pristine ice environment in the arctic.
 We will set off from Ilulissat and travel north exploring the coastline, fjords and bays on the route before turning around.
 We expect to see plenty of wild life, including polar foxes, Greenland falcons and several species of whales.
 In 2018 we had sightings of whales most days during our trip.
 The Jackobshavn glacier next to Ilulissat calves the largest icebergs in Greenland which makes paddling here a once in a lifetime experience.
 At midnight, the light turns golden and the seascape with its bergs and puffing whales becomes magical.
 We will also hike around the coast and take a trip to edge of the ice cap.

 We will visit a traditional restaurant serving Inuit Greenlandic food including halibut, Atlantic salmon, seal, caribou and whatever else they may have fresh in.
 The restaurant is located in a tiny community in our route.

 - Training dates in March, April & June